HelloGithubC/my_fft/README.md

 others: pybind11>=1.29.0.
 Recommend to install it by pip or conda, especially when you want to install my_fft with Method 1.

 ### Method
-1. setup.py: pip install .
-(Recommend)
+1. setup.py or pyproject.toml: pip install . or python -m build(Recommend)

 2. Makefile: make && pip install .